drawbuildplay/blog/content/blog/diy-lawn-care-schedule.md

 +++
 As the weather is warming up, and spring is in the air, its imperative you follow the appropriate lawn care schedule for your lawn.
 I live in the south (Atlanta to be specific), so the below recommendations are for the South East region.
 Many of our lawns have bermuda grass, so I will be focused on this type of grass.

 There are two critical areas to focus on if you want green grass.

-1. **Mowing.
+1. **Mowing**
-   **Mowing the lawn at regular intervals is so important it cannot be understated.
+   Mowing the lawn at regular intervals is so important it cannot be understated.
 If you mow it too short too early, the frost may kill the roots.
 Likewise, if you let it grow too long, you will choke the roots from much needed sunlight and nutrients.

    Follow the below schedule to keep you grass cut to healthy levels.
 2. **Weed Control and Fertilizer**